Portland oregon ketamine clinic

 Upwards of 70% of depressed individuals respond positively to ketamine infusions, and their response is obvious almost immediately.
 Unlike antidepressants, which can take weeks or months to kick in, ketamine works immediately – if it's going to work for any given patient, he or she will know after just one or two infusions.

 Ketamine is administered via IV infusion.
 Depending on whether a patient is being treated for psychiatric disorders or chronic pain, the length of the infusion fluctuates.
-Ketamine can also be administered orally, sublingually, intranasally or intramuscularly, though the IV infusion has emerged as the standard route of administration.
+Ketamine IV infusion has emerged as the standard route of administration.
 Infusions take place in a comfortable office environment, and are carefully monitored by trained medical professionals, often with a background in emergency medicine and/or anesthesia.
+No referral is required.

 Studies continue to show the positive effects of ketamine for depression, chronic pain conditions such as fibromyalgia and CRPS, and a variety of other psychiatric disorders, including anxiety, bipolar disorder, postpartum depression, PTSD and more.
 Currently, ketamine infusions are not covered by insurance, though we are hoping that will change as research continues to prove that ketamine is one of the most effective treatments for depression and pain available on the market today.